chrissy-dev/chrissy.dev/src/_notes/2018-12-29-why-I-use-plain-text-files-for-my-notes.md

 ## Why plain text?

-I decided that I wanted to go with something hassle free, minimal options for styling, tiny **interoperable** files and that I can **organise** and store wherever and however I wanted.
+I decided that I wanted to go with something hassle-free, minimal options for styling, tiny **interoperable** files and that I can **organise** and store wherever and however I wanted.
 Plain text files combined with some minimal amounts of markdown seemed to fit the bill.

 ## Where do I host my files?

 This is what I love, I can through them anywhere and pick them up anywhere.
-I use Apple hardware for my personal and professional life so naturally my notes live in a folder on iCloud Drive.
+I use Apple hardware for my personal and professional life so naturally, my notes live in a folder on iCloud Drive.
 I love knowing that I can lift that folder and drop it into Dropbox, Google Drive or a self-hosted solution whenever I like.

 ## What text editor do I use?

 This is something I spent a bit of experimenting with.
-Although I currently use a commercial app down to preference I was pleasantly surprised at the open source options and the pre-installed solutions.
+Although I currently use a commercial app down to preference I was pleasantly surprised at the open-source options and the pre-installed solutions.

 ### Plain Text editors for Mac

-On my Mac, I use [iA Writer](https://ia.net/writer) as my primary note taking tool.
+On my Mac, I use [iA Writer](https://ia.net/writer) as my primary note-taking tool.
 I love everything about this application.
 The UI is beautiful, it has a file explorer baked in, smart folders and hashtag organisation.
 The best part is that it’s purely a client sitting on top of my text files, it doesn’t try to take ownership of my files and wrap me into an ecosystem.

 #### Notable mentions

-[Nota](https://github.com/brunophilipe/noto) - A fantastic open source app for Mac really clean and lightweight.
+[Nota](https://github.com/brunophilipe/noto) - A fantastic open source app for Mac clean and lightweight.

-[FSNotes](https://fsnot.es/) - I wanted to use this as my daily app but it’s not as refined as iA, being open source though (with a paid option) it’s still a very nice txt editor that shouldn’t be overlooked.
+[FSNotes](https://fsnot.es/) - I wanted to use this as my daily app but it’s not as refined as iA, being open source though (with a paid option) it’s still a very nice text editor that shouldn’t be overlooked.

 ### iPhone & iPad On my iPhone